Current (and out-dated) Ring Budget Theories

 Your financial means should determine your budget rather than a worldwide average.
 No one should go into debt in order to pay off their engagement ring.

 Pros: Extremely simple system.
-You both feel that you paid a “fair” or “average” amount.
+You will both feel that you got an engagement ring that is not below standards.

 1.10 carat diamond engagement ring

-There are those who want to calculate their budget based on the size of the center diamond.
+There are those who want to calculate their budget based on the national average carat weight of the center diamond.

-Pros: It’s a lot easier to control the budget while remaining within the couple’s budget bracket.
+Pros: It’s much easier to control the budget while remaining within the couple’s budget bracket.

-Cons: This system will leave a lot of people dissatisfied with their diamond.
-Consumers also care about clarity, cut and color.
-This budgeting method will greatly hamper the control on all the other details of the diamond.
+Cons: This system will leave many people dissatisfied with their diamonds.
+Consumers also care about clarity, cut, and color.
+This budgeting method will greatly hamper the control of all the other details of the diamond.

 What if I can’t afford to buy a ring?

-The answer is really simple.
 If you can’t afford to buy a ring, don’t buy it.
 It’s that simple.
-The engagement ring may be a monumental item, but it’s not a good reason to go into debt.
+The engagement ring may be a monumental item, but it’s not a good enough reason to go into debt.
+You can still propose without a ring.

 Once you determine how much to spend on an engagement ring, you will need to understand the pricing brackets.
-Although there are many formats, below is the price bracket that we’ve categorized.
+Although there are many formats, we’ve categorized the price bracket below.

 Click here for engagement rings between $1,000 and $8,000.